Growing guide

 - Aim for a final size container of about 45-50cm (18-20in) cm deep and wide.
 This will be sufficient for cultivars growing up to 1.5m (5ft) in height.
 Larger cultivars are likely to need bigger container in time else they become top heavy and fall over in windy spells

 - Grow in a peat free multi-purpose compost with added John Innes potting compost.
-Mix in perlite or fine horticultural grit to improve drainage, about 10% by volume
+Mix in horticultural grit to improve drainage, about 10% by volume

-- Over time, the clumps may become congested and then they benefit from dividing in spring.
-See the Propagation below
+- Over time, the clumps may become congested and can benefit from being divided in spring.
+See Propagation below

 Watering